gitwalter/ai-dev-agent/docs/rules/hilbert_consistency_naming_principle.md

 - **Clear rules** prevent naming chaos and confusion

 ### **Mathematical Elegance in Naming**
-Just as Hilbert sought mathematical elegance through consistency, our naming system should exhibit:
+Our naming system should exhibit mathematical elegance through consistency:
 - **Predictability**: Same pattern always means same thing
 - **Completeness**: Every file type has a clear rule
 - **Non-contradiction**: Rules never conflict with each other